Developed By: Committee on Performance and Outcomes Measurement

 - Develop and maintain performance measures

-- Define the principles for developing outcome measures in anesthesiology.
+- Define the principles for developing quality measures in anesthesiology.

-- Methodology used for validating performance measures should be similar to the ASA strategy for developing practice guidelines.
-Because of the analogous methodology, performance measures or indicators could be developed routinely as part of ASA development of clinical practice parameters
+- Methodology used for developing and validating performance measures should be grounded in evidence-based practice guidelines and other validated scientific literature.
+Measures or indicators should consult clinical practice parameters when available or applicable to potential measures under development.
+Measures can be developed routinely as part of ASA development of clinical practice parameters

-- Data sources may include, but are not limited to, paper medical records, electronic medical records, clinical information systems, administrative and claims data, quality management programs, and patient surveys
+- Data sources may include, but are not limited to, paper medical records, electronic health records, clinical information systems, administrative and claims data, quality capture electronic applications (apps), quality management programs, and patient surveys

 - Facilitate the identification, assessment and adoption of risk-adjustment models.